viktorgullmark/react-native-nest-ts-boilerplate/README.md

 # react-native-nest-ts-boilerplate
-React Native, NestJS and MongoDB combined into a solid full stack boilerplate to kickstart your new apps.
-Everything is built with TypeScript.
+React Native, NestJS and MongoDB combined into a solid full stack boilerplate to kickstart your new apps

 ## Core